arvigeus/AZ-204/Learning Path/App Configuration.md

 #### Managed identities

-A managed identity from Azure Active Directory (Azure AD) allows Azure App Configuration to easily access other AAD-protected resources, such as Azure Key Vault.
+A managed identity from Microsoft Entra ID allows Azure App Configuration to easily access other Microsoft Entra ID-protected resources, such as Azure Key Vault.
 The identity is managed by the Azure platform.
 It doesn't require you to provision or rotate any secrets.

 Your application can be granted two types of identities: